Four-point Contact Bearing – 23RPM Defect

-In this fifth case study from his book “Enhancing System Reliability Through Vibration Technology”, James Sylvester from JPS Reliability and an Reliability Training Institute Trainer, demonstrates vibration analysis of a slow rotational 4 Point Contact Bearing, with a 23RPM Defect.
+This would have been the final of five video case studies from the book ‘Enhanced System Reliability Through Vibration Technology’ (ESRTVT) by James Sylvester; but James added a sixth, as a bonus!
+In this video James demonstrates vibration analysis of a slow rotational Four-point Contact Bearing, with a 23RPM Defect.
 This is to remind us that correct database set up, and Time Waveform Analysis is so important in slow rotational bearings.

 James Sylvester is an RMS Trainer at the Reliability Training Institute.

 RMS has been a key Mobius Training partner since 2004 and James’ addition to the team will help us in delivery of the growing number of course offerings available.
 James will support in the delivery of our Accredited training courses conforming with ISO 18436, that offer either MiBoc or BINDT certification options.